Shood-shood/Shood-shood/README.md

 - 👋 Hi, I’m @Shood-shood
-- 👀 I’m interested in algorithm and software development
+- 👀 I’m interested in innovative projects and solutions
-- 🌱 I’m currently learning about .Net
+- 🌱 All about System engineering on prem and cloud
-- 💞️ I’m looking to collaborate on project of various kind
 - 📫 How to reach me mosh_shood@hotmail.com

 <!---